Helsinki Airport is the home destination for Finnair flights. Finnair flies from Asia, The Americas and beyond to Europe via Helsinki Airport.

 If you decide to stay at Helsinki Vaanta Airport you will find shops, food and beverage options.

 If you arrive in Helsinki and you are just so tired there are a number of Helsinki airport hotels.
-The Glo Hotel in terminal 2 that hires rooms by the hours and days.
-You can unwind have a shower and a sleep and be ready for your onwards flightglo hotel Helsinki.
+The Glo Hotel in Terminal 2 hires rooms by the hours and days.
+You can unwind have a shower and sleep and be ready for your onward flight after a long layover.

-If you passing through Helsinki Airport with kids, there 2 play rooms for them to use.
-You can find kids play rooms at Helsinki Airport at gate 16 and gate 20.
-The play areas are open 24 hours a day for you Helsinki airport layover.
+If you pass through Helsinki Airport with kids, there 2 playrooms for them to use.
+You can find kids’ play rooms at Helsinki Airport at gate 16 and gate 20.
+The play areas are open 24 hours a day for your Helsinki airport layover.

 Helsinki Airport terminal has a number of shops to keep you busy.
-You will find the usual electronics, luggage, food stores plus global brands such as Bvlgari, Burberry and Mont Blanc to browse before your connecting flight
+You will find the usual electronics, luggage, and food stores plus global brands such as Bvlgari, Burberry and Mont Blanc to browse before your connecting flight

 If all else fails the Artic bar at Helsinki airport is great for a drink on your Finnair stopover in Helsinki.
-The bar has views out over the runway, comfortable couches with USB charging stations for all your electronic equipment.
-We have spent a little time there watching the world fly by while on our own Finnair stopover in Helsinki.
+The bar has views out over the runway and comfortable couches with USB charging stations for all your electronic equipment.
+We have spent a little time there watching the world fly by while on our own layover in Helsinki.

 How to get to Helsinki

-- You can check the prices of international flights to Helsinki with cheapOair.
+- You can check the prices of international flights to Helsinki with Kiwi Flights.
 Domestic flights can be booked through Expedia.

-- Helsinki airport to city centre train is available from terminal 1
+- Helsinki Airport to Helsinki Railway Station is available from Terminal 1

-- You can book a Helsinki Airport to city transfer with Suntransfers who we have personally used on many occasions.
+- You can book a Helsinki Airport transfer with Suntransfers who we have personally used on many occasions.